 A trial by jury starts with jury selection.
-This is well-known as the Latin phrase "voir dire".
 State court felonies in Florida are tried in front of a six member jury, not including any alternate jurors.
 Someone charged with a capital offense such as first degree murder which upon conviction has a possible death penalty, and then subsequently the penalty phase of the trial is eligible to have a twelve person jury exclusive of jury alternates.
 Relinquishing this right is allowable.
 In this nature of situation, The Supreme Court has held that the least amount of jurors to be permitted is six.

 The right to a trial by jury is assured in Federal Court by the Sixth Amendment of the Constitution of the United States.
 This relates to serious offenses, which are defined as those that carry a potential penalty of more than six months of incarceration as disparate to petty crimes which are interpreted as a crime which holds a punishment of less than six months in jail.
 In the case of a serious crime a jury trial is necessary if the defendant so requests.
 In the instance of the less serious crime the defendant is not entitled to a jury trial.

-When you need an experienced and committed defense lawyer you can trust in Southern Florida, contact the criminal defense law firm of Michael B. Cohen, P.A. online or call 954-928-0059 or 561-366-8200.
+When you need an experienced and committed defense jury trial lawyer you can trust in Southern Florida, contact the criminal defense law firm of Michael B. Cohen, P.A. online or call 954.928.0059 in Broward County or if you live in the Palm Beaches call 561.366.8200.